irskep/cheapo_website/README.md

 Well, I figured it out.
 Here it is.
 Fork this repo, change the service name in `render.yaml`, and modify the code to your heart's content.

+(Also working on fly.io support, but it doesn't work yet.)

 It's 95% Flask boilerplate.

 Features: